iPadOS 13 brings some real game-changing new features, plus a lot of excellent comfort tweaks that make using it much easier. And iOS 13 is no slouch.

 This is another big one.
 Of course it means that you can hook up any external USB storage, like a thumb drive or even a full-on, mains-powered hard drive, but it also lets you connect and mount USB storage devices.
 These could be audio recorders or anything else.
 For instance, I can now connect my OP-1 synth/recorder, and not only copy audio to and from its internal storage, but also load in new synth presets and samples.

 The Files app is improved overall, but the new column view makes navigating deep folder structures a breeze.
 Even better is its preview panel, which lets you view the file, and also perform quick actions on it.
+If you have a mouse button assigned to a long-press gesture, then you can use it as a Mac-Style right click, to bring up contextual menus.
+It’s hard to remember to do this, but once you do, you’ll be surprised how many apps accept right clicks like this.

 Text selection is now fixed on iOS.
 It’s as good as using a mouse on the Mac.